When: June 12-16, 2017

 WHO SHOULD ATTEND?

 The Materials Camp is open to high school students who will be entering their sophomore, junior, or senior year in the fall.
 Students should be motivated learners who are interested in applied science and engineering design.

 Most of the camp will take place in or around the Business and Engineering Complex building on the campus of UAB.
 The street address is 1150 10th Ave.
 South in Birmingham.
 Students are responsible for their own transportation to and from this location each day.
 Materials Camp is a non-residential program and housing is not available.

 Materials Camp is a collaboration between the UAB Department of Science and Engineering and the UAB Center for OutReach Development (CORD).
 Financial support also comes from the National Science Foundation (Grant DMR-1554856) and the ASM Materials Education Foundation, which founds Materials Camp for high school teachers and students across the country and internationally.

-To be considered for Materials Camp, students must fill out an online application, including a personal statement of 100 words or more explaining why they wish to participate in the camp.
+To be considered for Materials Camp, students must print and complete the application, and mail, fax or email it to the address below, along with a typed personal statement (100-250 words) explaining why they wish to participate in the camp.
 Each student must also have a recommendation from a science teacher, which should be emailed directly to the CORD office.
 Checks should be made out to “UAB CORD.”